 Advice is available from Get Into Teaching Line adviser on Freephone 0800 389 2500.

-Darras Hall First School is part of the Wider Ponteland Partnership (WPP) School Direct training programme.
+Darras Hall Primary School is part of the Wider Ponteland Partnership (WPP) School Direct training programme.
 See the attached brochure for more information, or contact our school directly.